lsportsltd/trade360-java-sdk/README.md

 - `SpringBootSnapshotApiClientFactory` - an implementation comptatible with Spring Framework, as it uses flux `WebClient`.

-In case you're workload is not based on Spring Framework, please contact your LSports Customer Success Manager.

 In case you use `SpringBootSnapshotApiClientFactory` the good practice is to register it as a `@Bean` and fetch it via dependency injection where necessary.
 Below you can find an example of proper registration of the factory.

 ```java